accera-tech/tradeforce_qa_guidelines/Tradefocre_QA_Guidelines.md

 > For the mobile app, currently is generated a release per month, as for the web portal, the release is generated when its deliverables are not just bug fixes but contains some new features.
 Regression tests are very important at this scenario.

 - Retrospective meeting
-> Is when the whole team meets to discuss the following points regarding the last sprint: What went well, what was not good and what we can do to improve the process.
+> Is when the whole team meets to discuss the following points regarding the last sprint or the last two-three weeks: What went well, what was not good and what we can do to improve the process.
 In this meeting, QA team will showcase the deliverables to the team and specially to PO and product team.

 Currently our process is: